andy-12-08/web_dev/site/project_1/tribute.md

 - To centralize a group of text under a given division element (a very important block elment), explore adjusting the width, aligning, ad most importantly; relative position specification. <br>

+- margin: auto; helped me to centralize very well, so that it displays well across various screen size.

 - Also try as much as possible to keep your work neat.

 - To avoid bolding your text, you can start a new line with the p element (a block element)